krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-Windows.md

 In this section, we will walk you through installing Python 2.7.x, installing a version of pip >= 1.3 (for installing Python packages) and running the CodaLab site in a local virtual environment.

-### Windows (tested on Windows 8)

-Assuming a fresh windows environment the following should get you started:
+Assuming a fresh Windows environment the following should get you started:

-1. Install python 2.7 (the latest for windows) which you can find [here](http://www.python.org/download/releases/).
+1. Install [Python 2.7](http://www.python.org/getit/).
 Be sure to select the installer for your architecture.
 This typically will install to C:\Python27.
-The rest of these instructions will assume installation in this path.
+The rest of these instructions will assume that you have installed to this path.

 1. To Install pip you should first install distribute.
 Download the file at the following URL: http://python-distribute.org/distribute_setup.py and run it from a shell from the directory into which it was downloaded:
 ```